SoftwareForScience/pulsar-python/docs/filterbank.md

 When reading the filterbank file as a stream, the user should set the `stream`-parameter to `True` when initializing the filterbank object.

 Each time the user calls the `next_row` method, it will retrieve an array with intensitiy per frequency for a new time sample from the filterbank file.
-When the last iteration of the filterbank is reached, the new_row method will return `True`
+When the last iteration of the filterbank is reached, the new_row method will return `True`.
+The same goes for the `next_n_rows` method, where the user is able to define the amount of rows that should be returned.

 ```
 filterbank.next_row()